 - Bank reconciliations: If your bank statements are available online, download your bank statements as soon as they are available.
 This should be shortly after the end of the year.
 Once you have your statements or transaction detail you can do the year-end reconciliations.

 - Credit card reconciliations: Similar to bank statements, credit card statements should be available shortly after year-end, or you can print your balance detail from your account online and complete these reconciliations as soon as the year is over.

-- Inventory adjustments: If your business has any inventory on-hand at year-end remember to count inventory on the last day of the year and adjust your balances to the proper values.
+- Inventory adjustments: If your business has any inventory on-hand at year-end remember to adjust inventory to your year-end count.

 - Fixed asset adjustments: If your business has any fixed assets (property and equipment) on the books at year-end, review that purchases and dispositions of fixed assets are properly recorded in your financial reports.